 The options “Invited” or “Keynote” are only authorized for the pre-invited presenters.
 Do not choose these options unless you were explicitly formerly pre-invited to present an invited talk at the Conference.

-Authors are requested to electronically submit their documents:
+Authors are requested to electronically submit their documents (database to open later):

 1) A 50-word abstract (optionally the submitter can activate the LateX function to create mathematical symbols).